Leave a Message

 Takeaway:

-Demand without scarcity does not create leverage.
+Spring demand without scarcity does not create leverage.
+Less competition with correct pricing often wins.

 Example: